Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/History/speechRonald Reagans Inaugural Address 1981.md

 In the days ahead I will propose removing the roadblocks that have slowed our [[economy]] and reduced productivity.
 Steps will be taken aimed at restoring the balance between the various levels of [[government]].
 Progress may be slow--measured in inches and feet, not miles--but we will progress.
 Is it time to reawaken this industrial giant, to get [[government]] back within its means, and to lighten our punitive tax burden.
 And these will be our first priorities, and on these principles, there will be no compromise.

-On the eve of our struggle for independence a man who might have been one of the greatest among the Founding Fathers, Dr. Joseph Warren, President of the Massachusetts [[Congress]], said to his fellow [[America|Americans]], "Our country is in danger, but not to be despaired of....
+On the eve of our struggle for independence a man who might have been one of the greatest among the [[Founding Fathers]], Dr. Joseph Warren, President of the Massachusetts [[Congress]], said to his fellow [[America|Americans]], "Our country is in danger, but not to be despaired of....
 On you depend the fortunes of [[America]].
 You are to decide the important questions upon which rests the [[happiness]] and the liberty of millions yet unborn.
 Act worthy of yourselves."

 Well, I believe we, the [[America|Americans]] of today, are ready to act worthy of ourselves, ready to do what must be done to ensure [[happiness]] and liberty for ourselves, our children and our children's children.